handshake/handshake.github.io/_posts/2015-07-22-tracking-values.md

 {% endhighlight %}

-Notice that the User information was included from it's definition as a child of the BuyerProfile Object.
+Notice that the User information was included from its definition as a child of the BuyerProfile Object.

-3.) a function that accepts an abbreviated URL version of the model and the attribute to look it up under, and then runs through the trackingValues function to generate the data for that instance of the model.
+3.)
+A function that accepts an abbreviated URL version of the model and the attribute to look it up under, and then runs through the trackingValues function to generate the data for that instance of the model.